Raquel-Medina/Search/README.md

 # Setup Local Environment.

-1. Install Composer dependencies.
+1. Install an IDE (Visual Studio).
-After you have forked, cloned the project and setup...
+2. After you have forked, cloned the project and setup...
-2. Setup VM.

-## Other Local Setup Steps

-1. Set up frontend build and theme.
-By default BLT sets up a site with the lightning profile and a cog base theme.
-You can choose your own profile before setup in the blt.yml file.
-If you do choose to use cog, see [Cog's documentation](https://github.com/acquia-pso/cog/blob/8.x-1.x/STARTERKIT/README.md#create-cog-sub-theme) for installation.
-See [BLT's Frontend docs](https://blt.readthedocs.io/en/latest/frontend/) to see how to automate the theme requirements and frontend tests.
-After the initial theme setup you can configure `blt/blt.yml` to install and configure your frontend dependencies with `blt setup`.

----

 # Resources